 - Preheat oven to 400°F. Cut sweet potatoes in half lengthwise and place cut side down on sheet pan.
 Roast for 35-40 minutes or until you can easy squeeze the sweet potato so it would fall out of skin.
 Once cooked, remove skin and place in large mixing bowl.

-- In a large mixing bowl with the sweet potatoes and quinoa, add the onion, cilantro, garlic, egg, cumin, paprika, chili powder, coriander, salt, black pepper and cayenne pepper and mash until sweet potatoes are completely mashed.
+- In a large mixing bowl with the sweet potatoes, add the ready rice, onion, cilantro, garlic, egg, cumin, paprika, chili powder, coriander, salt, black pepper and cayenne pepper and mash until sweet potatoes are completely mashed.

 - Grind the oats in a food processor until broken up but not turned into flour.
 Add the black beans and oats to the sweet potato mixture and mix until the mixture holds together.
-(It's ok if the black beans get slightly smashed)
+Chill the mixture for 20 minutes.

 - Heat a medium skillet over medium heat with enough oil to cover bottom of skillet.
 Cook 3-4 minutes on each side.
 If using cheese add after flipping.
 Add toppings of your choice and serve immediately.